mhss1/MyBrain/README.md

      height="80">](https://github.com/mhss1/MyBrain/releases/latest)

 ## Features
-- Private with no data collection at all.
+- Local and Private with no data collection at all.
-- Create tasks with priority, sub-tasks, description and due date and reminders.
+- Create tasks with priority, sub-tasks, due date and reminders.
 - Create Notes that supports markdown which enables you to use Headers, lists, links etc..
 - Record your mood daily and view your mood summary with beautiful graphs.
 - Save bookmarks for later by using the share menu from any other app.
 - View your calendar events in a modern view and also with a beautiful home screen widget.
 - Dashboard screen to see your tasks, calendar events, and more to see your day at a glance.
+- AI assistant to help you with your daily workflow.
+You can chat and attach notes, tasks, or calendar events to your conversations—or even combine them all for comprehensive planning.

 ## Technologies
 - 100% Kotlin.
+- Multi-module project.
 - Made Using Jetpack Compose.
-- Widgets made with Compose Glance.
+- Widgets made with Jetpack Glance.
 - Following Clean Architecture approach.
-- Following MVVM Architectural Design Pattern.
+- MVI Design Pattern.
-### Used in the app :
 - Room DB
 - Koin
+- Ktor
 - Preferences DataStore
 - Kotlin coroutines
 - Kotlin Flows
 - Alarm Manager
- - Jetpack Compose
+- Content Provider
- - Compose Glance
+- Biometric Authentication

 ## Translation
 Project localisation is managed via [Crowdin](https://crowdin.com/project/my-brain-app)